swiss/paf-link/documentation/3_provo.md

 ## Linking Direction

 PROV-O is activity based and all activities have a strong relation to a temporal dimension.
 In PROV-O, entities, activities and agents are connected **backwards in time**.
 So items that happen later, link to their predecessors and not vice versa.
 If it is necessary to have also a forward in time link, PROV-O has some [recommendations](https://www.w3.org/TR/prov-o/#inverse-names-table) for these inverse names.

-## Reusing PROV-O Classes and Predicates

-The paf.link schema does not use the **PROV-O classes** directly but defines its own subclasses of the PROV-O schema.
-In the same way, the application profiles of paf.link (e.g. ch.paf.link) define subclasses of paf.link.
-In contrast to this, the **PROV-O predicates** are reused on all levels.